-The master bedroom is another sunken room with great natural light.
+The primary bedroom is another sunken room with great natural light.
 The home office is attached to the room, with a larger walk-in closet also included.

 The beautiful original kiva fireplace was restored and now takes center stage.
 Who wouldn't want to sleep to the sound of a crackling fire?

-Located right next to the walk-in closet of the master bedroom, the home office is within walking distance when Young needs to work from home.
+Located right next to the walk-in closet of the primary bedroom, the home office is within walking distance when Young needs to work from home.

 This is the living room in the Casita is also the first space Young slept in when buying the house.
 "This space has its own entrance away from the main house," she says.
 "We wanted it to feel welcoming and comfortable since we knew it would house many of our guests."